unman/notes/apt-cacher-ng.md

 Read the [manual](https://www.unix-ag.uni-kl.de/~block/acng/html/index.html).

-# Updates over Tor or VPN
+### Updates over Tor or VPN
 Set the netvm for the cacher qube to a Tor or VPN proxy.

-## The simple way:
+# The simple way:
-Follow the instructions ate https://qubes.3isec.org/tasks.html to install qubes-task.
+Follow the instructions at https://qubes.3isec.org/tasks.html to install qubes-task.
 Select the cacher package and install it.
 The caching proxy will be created, and configured.
 All existing templates will be configured to use the proxy.